Special schools and classes likely to remain open for vulnerable children

 A further proposal to provide supports for a further 8,000 children with additional needs in mainstream schools – but who are not in special classes – is being examined, according to sources.

-The idea is that it would be modelled on the summer provision scheme, in which eligible children were able to attend school setting for support last July.
+The idea is that it would be modelled loosely on the summer provision scheme, in which eligible children were able to attend school settings for support last July.

-While the Cabinet sub-committee on Covid-19 met on Tuesday to examine the potential closure of schools until February, sources say a number of ministers pressed for special education to continue.
+Sources say a number of ministers pressed for special education to continue during a Cabinet sub-committee on Covid-19 met to discuss the potential closure of schools until February,

-Minister for Education Norma Foley is understood to have pushed for special schools and special classes in mainstream schools to remain open.
+Minister for Education Norma Foley is understood to have urged that special schools and special classes in mainstream schools remain open.

-In addition, Minister for State for children with disabilities Josepha Madigan said she has contacted the Taoiseach and Tánaiste to ensure that “specific provision” is made for students with special needs across all settings.
+In addition, Minister for State for children with disabilities Josepha Madigan said she has contacted the Taoiseach and Tánaiste to ensure they remain open and that “specific provision” is made for students with special needs in mainstream classes.

 The Ombudsman for Children, meanwhile, has urged the Government to avoid a blanket closure of schools due to the negative affect it will have on vulnerable children.